 In years past, the power balance between business and consumer was heavily in the former’s favor.
 However, with the digital revolution and the rise of eCommerce, the balance has shifted.
 Consumers today have the power to affect the way retailers and service providers collaborate to meet their needs and wants.

-Same-day delivery might have seemed inconceivable a decade ago, but now that consumer expectations have changed, retailers and service providers have had to work together to streamline, innovate, and optimize in order to meet those expectations.
+Same-day delivery might have seemed inconceivable a decade ago, but now that ecommerce has changed consumer expectations, retailers and service providers have had to work together to streamline, innovate, and optimize their delivery logistics in order to meet those expectations.

 Traditional Roles of Distribution Centers, Stores, and Transportation Providers Have Changed